The digestive system does not digest food in the order in which you ate it. Rather, different parts of the digestive system digest food differently.

 Contrary to popular view, the hydrochloric acid secreted by parietal/oxyntic cells in the stomach does not have any significant digestive functions.
 The HCl serves two purposes.
 First, to kill any pathogens that might have entered along with the food.
 Second, to inactivate the salivary enzymes which denature in the low pH (about 2 pH units) conditions of the stomach.

 The stomach’s main job is to mix everything up.
-If you had a donut immediately followed by a burger, the stomach would mix everything up until the burger was indistinguishable from the donut.
+If you had a donut immediately followed by a pizza, the stomach would mix everything up until the pizza was indistinguishable from the donut.
 The muscles of the stomach are strong and produce powerful contractions that churn the food into chyme.

 The small intestine also has its own digestive enzymes.
 These are called brush border enzymes, as they are present on the cells of the small intestine.

-The small intestine is where most nutrients are absorbed.
+But the small intestine does prefer to absorb some nutrients first.
 The three parts of the small intestine—the duodenum, the jejunum and the ileum—absorb different nutrients and have different capacities.
 Most of the nutrient absorption occurs in the duodenum and jejunum of the small intestine, but the ileum is also important for the absorption of certain nutrients.

 As the food enters the large intestine, most nutrients have already been absorbed.
 The large intestine now absorbs the water and some of the remaining minerals that are left.
 The large intestine converts the chyme into feces by secreting mucus and the gut microflora (the bacteria present in the gut) changes it chemically.
 After all this, the end product is our fecal matter (poop) that remains to be excreted.